October 4, 2019

 AWA continues to oppose the development on Caw Ridge and present applications for coal mining.
 AWA is frustrated by the limited definition of “directly affected” that government agencies are applying to decisions not only here on Caw Ridge but whenever applications for resource extraction or impacts to public land issues are being considered by the regulators.

-In a letter to Alberta Environment, AWA registers concern over a proposed road through the bottom of the Westridge pit to the Sheep Creek breaker, which could be used as a shortcut for hauling coal in future developments.
+In July, in a letter to Alberta Environment, AWA registers concern over a proposed road through the bottom of the Westridge pit to the Sheep Creek breaker, which could be used as a shortcut for hauling coal in future developments.
 Additionally, AWA notes that the Application for Amendment submitted by Grande Cache Coal does not submit an estimated cost for the reclamation of No. 8 mine nor the amount they propose to post as a reclamation security.
 In order to guarantee that the burden does not fall on Alberta’s taxpayers, AWA recommends that Grande Cache Coal pay the complete and true cost of the reclamation at the time of greatest ground disturbance, as well as any funds needed to cover shortfalls if the cost of reclamation becomes greater than the security fund.

 Petro-Canada informs AWA that it has cancelled its plans to drill in Kakwa.

-The Energy Resources Conservation Board announces that Grande Cache Coal has applied to develop, operate, and reclaim the No. 8 mine project.
+In May, the Energy Resources Conservation Board announces that Grande Cache Coal has applied to develop, operate, and reclaim the No. 8 mine project.
 The project includes a surface mine, associated infrastructure, haul road, and three settling ponds.
 The resulting new disturbance is expected to be 814 ha in size and is expected to produce 1,680,000 tonnes of raw coal per year.
 AWA does not oppose the No. 8 mine project but expects the area to be fully reclaimed.

-A total of 460 mountain pine beetle-infected trees are identified in Kakwa Wildland Provincial Park.
+In December, a total of 460 mountain pine beetle-infected trees are identified in Kakwa Wildland Provincial Park.
 Alberta Community Development has agreed in a Memorandum of Understanding to work with Alberta Sustainable Resource Development in addressing mountain pine beetle.
 No definitive plans are made, but strategies considered include using helicopters to bring people in to cut and burn isolated infected trees, and clear-cut logging.

-AWA receives a letter from GCC stating that “Grande Cache Coal Corporation is committed to conducting mining operations in an environmentally responsible manner.”
+On April 20, AWA receives a letter from GCC stating that “Grande Cache Coal Corporation is committed to conducting mining operations in an environmentally responsible manner.”

-AWA travels to Grande Cache and takes a tour of the GCC Mine 12 B2 pit.
+On April 8, AWA travels to Grande Cache and takes a tour of the GCC Mine 12 B2 pit.

 AWA discusses Phase II of B2 pit with the vice president of operations for Grande Cache Coal Corporation, the Environmental Coordinator, and the representative for Smoky River Environmental Services.
 GCC discloses their intent to eventually apply for permits and leases of mine Caw Ridge.